About the host organisations

 The Ethics & Compliance Initiative (ECI) is a non-profit organisation that empowers its members across the globe to operate their businesses at the highest levels of integrity by providing the premier research and best practices, networking and certification opportunities in the industry.
 Through its membership, ECI represents more than 450 entities across nearly every industry, each dedicated to promoting the highest levels of integrity in organisations worldwide.
 ECI’s more than 1400 members are located in 37 countries on six continents around the globe.

-ECI’s signature study, the National Business Ethics Survey® (NBES), which is expanding globally, is the most rigorous study of American perceptions of ethics in the workplace.
+ECI’s signature study, the Global Business Ethics Survey® (GBES), which is expanding globally, is the most rigorous study of American employee perceptions of ethics in the workplace.
 The study has surveyed more than 20,000 employees since its inception in 1994.
-ECI also offers the most comprehensive survey methods and benchmarks available, enabling companies to measure their program impact against other companies and U.S. national averages.
+ECI also offers the most comprehensive survey methods and benchmarks available, enabling companies to measure their program impact against other companies and U.S. national GBES averages.

 ECI’s membership community connects global practitioners, thought-leaders, academicians and partners by providing in-person and online events, webcasts, best practice groups, presentations and networking opportunities to foster the advancement of the E&C industry.